paramitamirza/TimeML-CAT-Converter/README.md

 Python codes for converting text with TimeML annotation to CAT-XML annotation, and vice versa.

+###Requirements
+..* Python 2.7 or higher
+..* an NLP tool for tokenization and sentence splitter, i.e. Stanford CoreNLP or TextPro

 ###To convert text with TimeML annotation to CAT-XML annotation
 _!
 A parser for tokenization and sentence splitting is needed !_